Image Handling

 show()

-Note that “applying the mask” means that the intensities where the condition is true are left unchanged and the intensities where the condition is false are multiplied with zero ans therefore set to zero.
+Note that applying the mask means that the intensities where the condition is true are left unchanged.
+The intensities where the condition is false are multiplied by zero, and therefore set to zero.

 Let’s have a look at the resulting image histograms.